vbfox/FSharpTemplates/Readme.md

 For nuget :

-    nuget install stidgen -ExcludeVersion -OutputDirectory packages
+    nuget install NUGET_NAME -ExcludeVersion -OutputDirectory packages

-For paket, add `nuget stidgen` to your `paket.dependencies` and then to install it :
+For paket, add `nuget NUGET_NAME` to your `paket.dependencies` and then to install it :

     /.paket/paket.exe install